A simple quantum model linked to a theory of decisions: Macroscopic decisions

 It is interesting that Niels Bohr's concept of complementarity, deeply connected to physics, also can be seen to have applications in politics.
 In the language of this article, two conceptual variables are complementary if they are different and both maximally accessible.
 And conceptual variables can be anything.

 A large problem is conflicts between nations and group of nations.
 Often these have a background in complementary \emph{world views}, a problem discussed in [1].
-My general opinion is that these conflicts ought to be solved by negotiations, not wars.
-In the light of complementarity or near complementarity, this may be extremely difficult, but at least it demands good political leaders that are capable of taking into account different cultures.
+My general opinion, which I share with many, is that these conflicts ought to be solved by negotiations, not by wars or by injustices made by the stronger part.
+In the light of complementarity or near complementarity, this may often be extremely difficult, but at least it demands good political leaders that are capable of taking into account different cultures.

-Some brief words about cultures in science.
-Scientific investigations are made by single researchers or by groups of researchers, who are not always perfect in their decisions.
-It is also a problem that communication may be difficult in situations which requires researchers from different disciplines.
-Then a common language may be helpful.
-One of the goals of the present investigation has been to develop such a language in the case where one of the disciplines is related to quantum theory.

-But back to politics and political leaders.
-Some leaders may make really cruel decisions.
-Examples in connection to human rights are decisions made by Stalin or by certain chinese leaders.
-Adolf Hitler and his collaborators are well known historical cases.
-A very actual example now are the decisions made before, under and after the attack of Ukraine the 24. of february this year, decisions made by Vladimir Putin and his government.
-These decisions are now mainly up to president Putin to reverse.
-Unfortunately, his decisions are partly made on the basis of misguided theology and philosophy founded by other leaders.

-One possibility might be that he, as a religious man, really begins to understand the sufferings that he has induced to the Ukrainian people.
-Another possibility is that the people around him start to make sensible decisions.
-The sanctions made by EU and others, may have some influence, but more important is perhaps that relevant good leaders within Russia both could be brave enough and sensible enough to start to think independently and rationally.

-This is a scientific article, but nevertheless it must be allowed to express here hopes for a better world.